charleshamesse/bunker-dvi-dataset/docs/sensors.md

   - k4a_calibration.txt
   - 7s_sensor_calibration.yaml
   - d455f_calibration.yaml
-- For inter-device calibration, we use the target-less [LiDAR-camera calibration toolbox] developed by [Koide et al. (ICRA2023)] and compute the transformation of each camera to the LiDAR's coordinate frame.
+- For inter-device calibration, we use the target-less [LiDAR-camera calibration toolbox] proposed in [Koide et al. (ICRA2023)] and compute the transformation of each device's IMU to the LiDAR's coordinate frame.
+Users can then compute whichever transformation between all sensors of the platform.
   - inter-device_extrinsics.yaml